FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 are described independently.
 This version of the specification does not provide a direct association between instances of the two data types, although an indirect association can be found via the event role.

 <a name="document"/>

 ## 2.6 The "Document" Data Type

-The `Document` data type defines the base conceptual model for genealogical conclusions that are managed as textual documents.
+The `Document` data type defines the base conceptual model for genealogical data that are managed as textual documents.

 ### identifier